-Academic dishonesty committed in more than one course may lead to further consequences up to and including expulsion as determined by the Dean.
+Academic dishonesty committed in more than one course may lead to further consequences up to and including suspension or expulsion as determined by a school administrator.
 Appeals relative to academic dishonesty should be referred to the office of the principal.

-Appendix 2: Student Network and Internet Acceptable Use & Safety
+Appendix 2: Student Education Technology Acceptable Use and Safety